Travel and expenses policy

 4. Reimbursement for meals and overnight stays

 Meal costs, as a general rule, are the responsibility of the employee.
 However, if an employee expends more than they would usually, then we will reimburse additional expenditure.
-Employees must have prior line management approval and submit receipts.
+Employees must have prior line management approval and submit valid receipts.

-Employees must make these arrangements through their service area business support team.
+Employees must make these arrangements through their service area Business Support Team.
 The team will book using the most cost-effective method.

 Employees must agree expenses in advance with their line manager for: